Dev-Bilaspure/Kaiburr-Assessment-Task-1/README.md

-# Kaiburr-Assessment-By-Dev-B
+# Task-1-Kaiburr-Assessment
-This is a Spring Boot application.
+#### This reposity is for Task 1 from the Kaiburr's Assessment submitted by Dev Bilaspure.

 ## REST API Endpoints
 This project provides REST API endpoints to manage server documents.